 Physical therapy is beneficial for anyone who is recovering from a surgery, suffering from an injury to the musculoskeletal system, or has issues with balance, walking or other neurological problems, such as acquired brain injuries and strokes.
 Those who are recovering from surgeries or illnesses that are not related to orthopedics can also benefit from physical therapy.

-To find out how Physical Therapy Long Island can help you, schedule an appointment for an assessment.
+To find out how physical therapy can help you, schedule an appointment for an assessment.

 How can I find a physical therapist?